Ayez Uddin Ahmed

-Ayez Uddin Ahmed was a Bangladeshi freedom fighter.
+Ayez Uddin Ahmed was a Bangladeshi fighter.
 He was awarded Bir Protik for his contribution to the Liberation War of Bangladesh.

 Career

 Ahmed joined East Pakistan Rifles in 1951.
-In 1971 he was appointed in Halisahar, Chittagong.
-After the declaration of independence of Bangladesh he decided to take part in the Liberation War of Bangladesh.
+In 1971, he was appointed in Halisahar, Chittagong.
+After the declaration of independence of Bangladesh, he decided to take part in the Liberation War of Bangladesh.
 He countered the attack from Pakistani battleship with 3 inch mortar on 26 March 1971.

 After the fall of Karerhat, freedom fighters changed their place from south part of Shuvopur Bridge to north part of Shuvopur Bridge.
 Then they decided to attack again.
 He was injured in a battle against Pakistanis in Shuvopur on 12 May 1971.

 Ahmed went to India after his injury for medical treatment.
 He joined battlefield in September.
 Then he took part in the battle of Utma BOP and other places.

 Achievements and honours

 Ahmed was awarded Bir Protik for his contribution to the Liberation War of Bangladesh.
 He retired from his job in 1984.